 Initially, I wanted to write about a woman who was forced to become a deadly, trusted assassin-chef for a triumvirate of tyrants.
 She then realizes that they could easily get rid of her once she displeases them even just a little bit, and so poisons their food before running away.
 Some elements of this idea made it into the final draft, at least.

-At the same time, I was back in the US in seventeen years.
+At the same time, I was back in the US after seventeen years.
 I was on my own without my family in Obama’s America, barely two months after the Isla Vista shootings.
 Even if no one was being maliciously, overtly racist to me and I had an accent that ensured I fit in perfectly, I could still feel how different, how Other I was.
 And for the first time in my life, I was badly missing the Philippines.
 I understood, then, the impulse that diasporic writers feel when reaching for home.
 In trying to incorporate Filipino elements into the story and using it to retell not one, but two Philippine myths about the origins of the mango, it completely transformed the beast.

 I understood for the first time, too, the overrated advice of “write what you know.”
 I poured into this story my unwavering devotion to my sister.
 I tried to imagine what I would do, what I would say, if I lost her and had so few options and no safety net left to me.